sdawood/jsonGraphPathParser/README.md

 // prints "US" eventually
 ```

-Identifier names must be valid ES5 identifier names (see https://mathiasbynens.be/notes/javascript-identifiers for details).
+Identifiers must be valid ES5 identifiers (see https://mathiasbynens.be/notes/javascript-identifiers for details).
 Values (null, false, true, undefined) are valid inside of indexers and should not be coerced to strings.
+All numbers must be valid JSON numbers.
+Values like null, true, false, and undefined can all be included in indexers and should not be converted to strings.

 ## Falcor PathSets